carefulcoder/laravel4-bootstraphelper/README.md

 You can then add something along the lines of  `"carefulcoder/bootstrapblade": "*"` to your composer.json file.
 I haven't put this on Packagist yet because it isn't really ready.

+Once you've downloaded the Composer package you'll want to add the following *at the end* of your providers array in app.config
+    'carefulcoder\bootstrapblade\BootstrapBladeServiceProvider',

 Examples
 --------